Call us on

 Medical

-You will not need a yellow fever certificate if you enter South Africa from the USA or Europe.
-However, if you are travelling between two East African countries on your trip or you are visiting Zanzibar you will require proof of Yellow Fever vaccination.
+You will not need a yellow fever vaccination certificate if you enter South Africa from the USA or Europe.
+However, if you are travelling between two East African countries on your trip or you are visiting Zanzibar, you will require proof of yellow fever vaccination.

 Are there any laws, rules or regulations I should be aware of?

 There are rules regarding travelling with minors in South Africa.
 If the child is not travelling with both legal guardians, then extra paperwork will need to be obtained before travel.
-It’s important to make sure you have enough time to arrange the relevant paperwork before your departure.
+Ensure you allow enough time to arrange the relevant paperwork before departure.
 Please check with your travel designer or concierge about this well in advance.

 Do I need travel insurance?